spectrerebelle/nomad-perfume/README.md

 # nomad-perfume
-Página de produto para o perfume fictício Nomad.

-Tecnologias utilizadas:
+Figma based, static and inspired by (https://dribbble.com/shots/15780967-DW-Product-page-concept) for studying purposes only.

+Technologies used:

+   - Figma;
    - HTML;
    - CSS;

-- Figma;
+#html #css #figma